solo7773/visnormsc/README.md

 # visnormsc

-A Graphical User Interfaces (GUI) program to normalize single cell gene expression data.
+**visnormsc** is a Graphical User Interface (GUI) for normalization of single-cell RNA sequencing (RNA-seq) data.

-This is a cross-platform tool built on python so it can run on Windows, Linux and macOS.
+It is developed using the Python programming language so it is a cross-platform GUI program for Windows<sup>TM</sup>, Linux and macOS<sup>TM</sup>.

-This program Requires python >= 3.5.
+It depends on python >= 3.5 and following packages.

 ## Builtin package dependence:<br />
 > copy<br />